Vanbrugh Castle

-Vanbrugh Castle is a house designed and built by John Vanbrugh around 1719 for his own family.
+Vanbrugh Castle is a house designed and built by John Vanbrugh around 1719 as a residence for his family.

 It is located on Maze Hill on the eastern edge of Greenwich Park in London, to the north of Blackheath, with views to the west past the Old Royal Naval College at Greenwich down to the Thames reaching as far as the Houses of Parliament.

+Between 1920 and 1976, it was the site of a school that was funded by the RAF Benevolent Fund for the sons of RAF officers who had been killed in action, and that included several notable musicians amongst its staff during the 1950s.